 Be flexible.
 Too many people go house shopping with the house they want to buy already in mind: how it looks, how many rooms, the yard.
 In order to get a good price and not pay too much, though, you need to be prepared to be flexible in your housing expectations.
 The perfect house, ready to move into, is going to come at a premium cost.
 If you are flexible and willing to make some changes to the house after you move in, you will be able to find a reasonable price.
 You should also be willing to examine different neighborhoods, as house prices will vary from community to community.
 Many realtors like to start by having the client draw up a 'wants' list and a 'needs' list.
 They may be able to get what they need, but if they also wish to get all the wants on their list they may have to sacrifice space, location or settle for a fixer-upper.

 Don't be pressured.
 Remember the house seller is interested in getting the highest price possible for his property.
 Don't be pressured by the seller or by the realtor into agreeing on a price that you feel is too high.
 There may be other viewers, there may be other offers, but if you feel the price is too high, don't buy the house.

 Buying a home is an expensive proposition in any event, and you definitely don't want to pay too much for your home.
 Keep in mind during your hunt that house prices don't appear to be slowing down much, in Texas or anywhere else; the odds are good that when you decide to sell your house and move up you will receive more money than you paid.

 If you want to close on the deal of your dream home with no stone unturned, be sure you have a home inspection completed.
 What problems might a home inspector find?
+Cracks in your home's foundation.
+Old, faulty wiring?
+Asbestos in the floor tiles?
+Ripped lining in your inground pool?
+Who do you ask about inground pool repairs?
 Don't wait to find out after you complete the purchase!